 “Gentlemen,” her aunt said graciously.
 “How kind of you to call upon our household.
 Permit me to send for refreshments.”

 “It is you who are kind to receive us without notice, Ma’am,” Bingley said with his typical amiability.
-“When I learned from Darcy of Mr. Bennet’s daughters being guests in your house, I insisted we renew our acquaintance.
+“When I learned from Darcy of Mr. Bennet’s daughters being guests in your household, I insisted we renew our acquaintance.
 I pray you will not think us too presumptuous.”

 “Never so,” Elizabeth added quickly.
 “You are most welcomed.”